 What happens in Cross Junction when the lease is over?

 At the end of the lease term in Cross Junction, either party can opt to end the tenancy.
-The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the landlord wishes to end the lease, or end our management services, please send us written notice as described in your rental management agreement.
+The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the owner wishes to end the lease, or end our property management services, please send us written notice as described in your management agreement.

 - Month-to-month --- This will include a large rent increase.